 This Ayurvedic herb is known by many names, including Withania somnifera, Indian ginseng, and asana.
 Its berries, roots, and extracts are sometimes used for chronic pain, fatigue, inflammation, stress relief, and anxiety.
 Although some research for clinical uses of ashwagandha are promising (Chopra, et al., 2004; Kataria, et al., 2012), it has not been studied well enough to know whether it can effectively treat multiple sclerosis or its symptoms.

-Astralagus is an herb that has been used for centuries in traditional Chinese medicine (TCM).
-Although there are many species of this plant, only two are typically used for medicinal purposes: Astralagus membranaceus and Astralagus mongholicus.
-According to the National Center for Complementary and Alternative Medicine (NCCAM), astralagus is safe for most adults but may interact with drugs that affect the immune system (2012).
+Astragalus is an herb that has been used for centuries in traditional Chinese medicine (TCM).
+Although there are many species of this plant, only two are typically used for medicinal purposes: Astragalus membranaceus and Astragalus mongholicus.
+According to the National Center for Complementary and Alternative Medicine (NCCAM), astragalus is safe for most adults but may interact with drugs that affect the immune system (2012).
 This herb is thought to affect the immune system, liver, and heart, but there has not been enough research in humans to fully understand its effects.

 Barberry, or Berberis vulgaris, has long been used in Indian and Middle Eastern medicine for easing inflammation, fighting infection, treating diarrhea, and calming heartburn (Ehrlich, 2010).
 It can be used in many forms and may be used to boost the immune system, but human research is lacking.